Altermagnetism and Superconductivity: A Short Historical Review: III. Superconductivity with nonrelativistic spin-momentum locked Fermi Surfaces

 To clarify the above controversial results, most recently, Liu \textit{et al.} \citep{Liu2025} carried out an analytical study of the 2D continuum model.
-Without any approximation, the ground state phase diagram has been obtained at both fixed chemical potential and fixed total particle number.
+Without any further approximation, the ground state phase diagram has been obtained at both fixed chemical potential and fixed total particle number.
 In both cases, FFLO states do exist, in accordance with Zhang \textit{et al.} \citep{ZhangS2024}, Hong \textit{et al.} \citep{Hong2025}, and Hu \textit{et al.} \citep{Hu2025-1}.
 Liu \textit{et al.} \citep{Liu2025} clearly showed that the flatness of $\chi_{sc}(Q)$ in Eq.\ref{eq:Soto-Garrido-2014-PRB-3.7} is due to the approximation made in Eq.\ref{eq:Soto-Garrido-2014-PRB-3.8}.
-If the full $\pmb{k}$ integration is taken at all the energy scales without any approximation, then, $\chi_{sc}(Q)$ should increases slowly as $Q$ increases below the threshold $Q_c$ given in Eq.\ref{eq:Zhang2025-NC}.
+An appropriate way to remove the divergence in a continuum model is to renormalize the zero-range Hubbard $U$, then, $\chi_{sc}(Q)$ increases slowly as $Q$ increases below the threshold $Q_c$ given in Eq.\ref{eq:ZhangS2024-NC}.
 Moreover, Liu \textit{et al.} \citep{Liu2025} can repeat the phase diagram of Hong \textit{et al.} \citep{Hong2025} and Hu \textit{et al.} \citep{Hu2025-1}.
 Finally, Liu \textit{et al.} \citep{Liu2025} demonstrated that a nodeless SF with topological BFS emerges when the chemical potential is fixed.

 At present, we could give an affirmative conclusion that the FFLO phase can be induced by $d$-wave altermagnetic spin splitting in two-dimensional spin-1/2 Fermi systems with attractive $s$-wave pairing interactions.